-Several urban communities with large minority communities, such as Cleveland, Euclid, and Maple Heights, meet the federal parameters for taking advantage of the SNAP exemptions.
-However, the counties in which they reside do not.
+Several urban communities with large minority communities, such as Cleveland, Euclid, and Maple Heights, are designated Labor Surplus Areas6 and therefore meet the federal parameters for taking advantage of the SNAP exemptions.7 However, the counties in which they are located do not.
 The disparate racial impact of only exempting counties with high unemployment while ignoring cities with similar rates is tragic.
-Residents of the 26 exempt counties are 95% white, while African-Americans are the largest demographic group in the three urban communities identified above.
-Moreover, the ongoing burden of historical racially discriminatory practices of redlining, zoning, urban renewal and similar practices continue to persist in these three communities, leaving them poorly-resourced in terms of employment and educational opportunities.
+Residents of the 26 exempt counties are 95% white, while African-Americans are the largest demographic group in the three urban communities identified above.8 Moreover, the ongoing burden of historical racially discriminatory practices of redlining, zoning, urban renewal and similar practices continue to persist in these three communities, leaving them poorly-resourced in terms of employment and educational opportunities.